What is anxiety?

 Ways to help yourself

-There are many things you can do to help yourself, whether or not you’re getting help elsewhere – our webpage older adults and mental health has suggestions for general ways to look after yourself.
+There are many things you can do to help yourself, whether or not you’re getting help elsewhere – our webpage Looking after your mental health has suggestions for general ways to look after yourself.

 You could also try: